SoryRawyer/concurrency-notes/concurrency.md

 ### various words that I maybe know how to define:

 **actors**
+used with *message passing*
+strictly distinct from CSP
+CSP uses communication via anonymous channels, whereas actors use communication based on actor addresses. so, in the actor model, you're sending a message to a specific actor. in CSP, you're just kinda putting a value somewhere and then not really caring who you're sending it to, I guess.

+**ambient calculus**

 **asynchronous**
-In the loosest way, it is a way to execute code non-sequentially (non-blocking operations, etc.) commonly used with event loop, I think.
+In the loosest way, it is a way to execute code non-sequentially (non-blocking operations, etc.)
+commonly used with event loop, I think.

 **atomics**
 values that guarantee 1) fast lookup 2) threadsafe? allocated on the stack, I think? (in retrospect, being allocated on the stack doesn't seem to imply any kind of threadsafe-ness, since each thread would have it's own stack)